Forms of matter and forms of radiation: Continuous forms

 \subsubsection{$r$-dislocations}

 They are not topologically distinct from $m$-dislocations, insofar as we focus our interest on the changes in the spacetime metric, i.e. on the effect of the presence of the dislocation on the variation of curvature (mass) and torsion (angular momentum).
 Again, in order that the constant cosmic time surfaces not be transformed into helicoids, it is necessary that the cut manifold does not contain timelike Burgers vector components, which requires $\Sigma$ to be achronal.
 Also, one can remark, as in the case of $m$-forms, that the displacement vector of $r$-disclinations being spacelike, the $r$-dislocations with which they interact have also spacelike Burgers vectors.
-Timelike or null Burgers vector $r$-dislocations play a quite different role, see Sect.~\ref{hypdiscli}.